-This research will involve recruiting participants through advertising on Prolific.co.
+This research will involve recruiting participants through advertising on Prolific Academic.
 We will only recruit participants with good records, such as a 95% approval rate.
 For the online studies, participants who successfully complete the experiment will be compensated at a rate of 10 pounds per hour, in addition to receiving a monetary bonus.
 At the end of the experiment, a choice problem will be randomly selected and performed based on the participant’s chosen option.
-The outcome of this selection will determine the bonus payment, which is expected to be approximately 2 pounds.
+The outcome of this selection will determine the bonus payment, which approximately 2 pounds on average.
 Consequently, participants can expect to receive an average total payment of 12 pounds per hour, with a minimum payment of 10 pounds per hour guaranteed in the absence of a bonus.

 Participants are allowed to participate in the study until the specified sample size is reached.